Last Updated on

 If the IRS has reason to believe they won’t collect the full amount you owe, but you have the means to pay a portion of your tax bill immediately, you might be able to make an offer in compromise.

 Sometimes, an offer in compromise is part of an installment agreement or a partial pay installment agreement.
-You can pay a lump sum of your tax debt upfront, and pay the rest, or a portion of the total amount, in monthly payments over a period of up to six years.
+You can pay a lump sum of your back taxes upfront, and pay the rest, or a portion of the total amount, in monthly payments over a period of up to six years.

 5. Request a Collection Due Process hearing.

-If you do not agree with the tax bill, or you believe the IRS has not followed due process in trying to reach you about your outstanding tax debt, you can request a Collection Due Process or Equivalent Hearing.
+If you do not agree with the tax bill, or you believe the IRS has not followed due process in trying to reach you about your outstanding back taxes, you can request a Collection Due Process or Equivalent Hearing.

 Filing for a hearing will put a stop on any levies or further collections actions until your hearing takes place.
 To request a hearing, file Form 12153, Request for a Collection Due Process or Equivalent Hearing.

 At the hearing, you can appeal the intent to levy, show any errors in your assessed tax liability to reduce your tax bill, or prove that you made the payments in a timely manner.
-The hearing gives you a platform to appeal any decisions made by the IRS regarding your past due tax debt.
+The hearing gives you a platform to appeal any decisions made by the IRS regarding your past due back taxes.

 6. Find a tax professional to help you negotiate an agreement with the IRS or to represent you in a hearing.

-Whichever step you decide to take in the name of handling your tax debt, it’s wise to consult with a tax expert, such as an IRS enrolled agent, tax attorney, or Certified Public Accountant (CPA).
+Whichever step you decide to take in the name of handling your back taxes, it’s wise to consult with a tax expert, such as an IRS enrolled agent, tax attorney, or Certified Public Accountant (CPA).

 A tax professional can represent you and negotiate on your behalf with the IRS.
 The tax expert can help you fill out and file Form 2848, which gives them the Power of Attorney to represent you on phone calls, in court hearings, and in any negotiations.

-Form CP90 is your final notice from the IRS that the agency plans to levy your assets to cover your unpaid tax debt.
+Form CP90 is your final notice from the IRS that the agency plans to levy your assets to cover your unpaid back taxes.